 This section presents an example that highlights the workings of the shift-share instrument constructed in 6.
 The example corresponds to U.S. exports in product category HS8431490000 (PARTS AND ATTACHMENTS OTHER FOR DERRIKS ETC.)-a product category that features one of the most frequently imported varieties: machine parts from "CATERPILLAR."
 The left panel of Figure 3 displays how both the exchange rate and the average import tax rate paid by U.S. based firms varied considerably on a monthly basis in 2009.
-The right panel plots the monthly variation in the export sales of
+The right panel plots the monthly variation in the export sales of the two largest U.S. based firms within category HS8431490000 (namely, "CATERPILLAR" and "MA-CHINERY CORP.
+OF AMERICA").
+Given that the monthly composition of exports from "CATERPILLAR" and "MACHINERY CORP.
+OF AMERICA" are markedly different, the two firms are affected differently by aggregate movements in the monthly exchange rate.

-81The corresponding Stata code is in the cleanFirmsNames.do.
+&lt;sup>81The corresponding Stata code is in the cleanFirmsNames.do.